ilorm/old-monorepo/packages/ilorm-plugin-algolia/README.md

 ```

 ## Search
-With algolia enable on your model, you have a new search method on the query
+With algolia enabled on your model, you will have a new search method on the query
 ```javascript
 const User = require('./user.model');